 Jordan has tended to keep his family out of the spotlight despite his own public profile.
-He and his wife have been married for more 30 years and have four children together.
+He and his wife have been married for more than 30 years and have four children together.

 Here’s what you need to know about Jordan’s family: